 Jessica holds a degree in bassoon and piano performance from the University of Minnesota, Morris where she studied bassoon with Russell Peterson.
 After graduating from UMM, she lived in Sao Paulo, Brazil for 5 years and studied at the Universidade Livre de Musica with Alexandre Silverio.
 During this time, she was also bassoonist in the Orquestra Experimental de Repertorio and the Cubatao Symphonic Band.
 She has participated in masterclasses and festivals with: Alfonso Venturieri, Bill Buchman, Oleksiy Tkachuk, Fabio Cury, and Benjamin Coelho.
 Currently, Jessica is a member of the Wayzata Symphony Orchestra and the Valley Chamber Players.
 She maintains a private teaching studio at her home in Minneapolis and also at Cadenza Music in St. Paul.

-A native of Dayton, Ohio Jeff comes to MMI with 19 years of oboe experience.
-A current doctoral candidate in performance and pedagogy at the University of Minnesota, Jeff maintains an active teaching and performance career in and around the Twin Cities.
-Before arriving in Minnesota, he has performed with the Kentucky Symphony, Cincinnati Pops Orchestra, Westmoreland Symphony, The Quad Cities Symphony, and Minnesota Opera orchestra starting in the 2012-2013 season.
+A native of Dayton, Ohio Jeff comes to MMI with more than 20 years of oboe experience.
+Jeff maintains an active performance career in and around the Twin Cities.
+Before arriving in Minnesota, he has performed with the Kentucky Symphony, Cincinnati Pops Orchestra, Westmoreland Symphony and in the Twin Cities performs regularly with the Quad City Symphony, The Duluth Symphony, St. Paul Chamber Orchestra, the Minnesota Orchestra, and currently holds the position of 2nd oboe/English horn with the Minnesota Opera.
 His performance career has also lead him to fellowships with several summer music festivals including the Hot Springs Music Festival, the Opera Theater and Orchestra festival of Lucca, and the National Orchestral Institute.
 He also has extensive experience as a pit orchestra musician including performances with the Cincinnati Playhouse in the Park, The Arnoff Theater, Pittsburgh Playhouse, and Bloomington Civic Theater.
-Jeff has a BM from Wright State University in Dayton, OH, a MM from the Cincinnati College-Conservatory of Music in Cincinnati, OH, a Performance Certificate from Carnegie Mellon University in Pittsburgh, PA and will obtain his DMA from the University of Minnesota this spring.
+Jeff has a BM from Wright State University in Dayton, OH, a MM from the Cincinnati College-Conservatory of Music in Cincinnati, OH, a Performance Certificate from Carnegie Mellon University in Pittsburgh, PA and a DMA from the University of Minnesota.
 His primary teachers include Dr. Mark Ostoich, Dwight Parry, Cynthia Koledo-DeAlmeida, and John Snow.

 Eric Anderson graduated with a degree in musical instrument repair in 2005 from Minnesota State College SE tech.
 He has been repairing wind instruments since, with a primary focus in Bassoon and Oboe.
 As a member of NAPBIRT, he continues to further the education of his career, by attending annual conferences and sharing knowledge and techniques amongst other technicians in the craft.
 His support of music on a local and national level is a driving factor for both his professional and personal life.